jeffh/Hydrant/docs/source/mapper_reference.rst

 .. info:: Currently, this mapper does not support non-numeric c types (structs,
           C++ classes, etc.).

-.. info:: This mapper manages internal state and is definitely not thread-safe.
+.. info:: This mapper has mutable internal state and is not thread-safe.

-.. warning:: WIP: Please do not use yet.

 .. _HYDMapDispatch: